ronenroi/LearnedCloudCT/README.md

 mkdir Data
 ```
 &nbsp;
-You can also train the model using different RT engine:
+You can also train the model using different RT engines:

+1) AT3D engine
 * The treatment of legacy Fortran code has changed from GCC 9.X to 10.X+ so currently there is a flag in the setup.py script which needs to be commented if trying to install using GCC 9.X or earlier versions.
 The flag is `extra_f77_compile_args=["-fallow-argument-mismatch"]`
 ```